• Skip to primary navigation

 • Meanwhile, cut the bacon into lardons, about ¼ -½ inches thick.

 • Add bacon to a large skillet and cook on a medium heat until it is crispy, about 10 minutes.
-Transfer on a paper towel lined plate.
+Transfer to a paper towel lined plate and drain all but 1 tablespoon of bacon fat from the skillet.

 • To the same skillet add onions and cook until translucent, about 7 minutes.